Data-driven Estimation of Under Frequency Load Shedding after Outages in Small Power Systems: Introduction

 This paper tries to estimate the amount of \gls{UFLS}, regardless of the \gls{UFLS} scheme that is used for the system, through a learning process.
 The estimation of the amount of \gls{UFLS} of conventional schemes is however very complicated because of its discrete nature and disturbance-dependent behavior.
 Given the widespread use of conventional schemes in real systems, it's the principal focus of this paper.
+The dataset used for the learning process is labeled with the \gls{UFLS} of every sample generation combination in the dataset.
+The labels can be obtained by \gls{SFR} models or any other power system simulator.
 The purpose is to use the estimation of \gls{UFLS} in the operational planning of small power systems (such as generation \gls{UC}, \gls{ED}, reserve allocation, ancillary service scheduling, \gls{RES} integration, and so on).
 The operational planning process is usually modeled and solved as an \gls{MILP} problem.
 Therefore, it is convenient to limit the hypothesis space of the \gls{UFLS} estimation models to models that are representable by \gls{MILP}.
 Including \gls{UFLS} estimation in the problem is in a sense equivalent to including frequency dynamics in the operational planning, because poor frequency response subsequently triggers the activation of \gls{UFLS}.